How Much Does Dental Bone Grafting Cost?

 How should you move forward?

-If you're considering a dental bone graft, ask your dentist for a breakdown of the total cost based on your specific case.
-They can explain the type of graft needed, review what’s included, and help you explore financing or insurance options.
+If you're considering a dental bone graft, ask your dentist for a breakdown of how much the procedure will cost based on your specific case.
+They can explain the type of graft needed, review what’s included, and help you explore what financing or insurance options are available.
 Knowing what to expect can make it easier to plan for the next step in your dental care.

 Do Gums Grow Back After Bone Grafting?